magento/merchdocs/src/marketing/create-new-rec.md

 1. Click the **Create Recommendation** button.

-1. In the **Name your Recommendation** section, enter a name that uniquely identifies the recommendation.
-This is used for internal tracking only.
-Your shoppers will not see this name.
+1. In the **Name your Recommendation** section, enter a name that uniquely identifies the recommendation, such as *Home page most viewed* or *Cart trending*.
+This is used for internal tracking only to help you identify this recommendation on your dashboard.

 1. In the **Storefront display label** section, enter the name for your recommendation, such as "We found other products you might like!".
 This is the name your shoppers will see on the storefront.
 Magento provides the [following guidance for label names]({% link marketing/recommendation-best-practices.md %}#bplabels).